Liquidwork/Digital_gym_system/README.md

 \> java Main

 The version of _java_ should not be older than _javac_, or Runtime class will throw an Exception before running.

+## How to run the test method

+To run the test method, you should move the _JUnitTest_  in test method to source folder.
+If you are using IDE, you can add JUnit5.7 dependency.
+We highly recommend you to use IDE to run the JUnit test.